-The board of directors of Enova is soliciting proxies for use at the Annual Meeting, and a form of proxy is being provided with this Proxy Statement.
-Any proxy may be revoked at any time before it is exercised by filing a written notice of revocation with Enova or by presenting an executed proxy bearing a later date at or before the Annual Meeting.
+The board of directors of San Diego Gas & Electric Company is soliciting proxies for use at its Annual Meeting, and a form of proxy is being provided with this Proxy Statement.
+Any proxy may be revoked at any time before it is exercised by filing a written notice of revocation with SDG&E, or by presenting an executed proxy bearing a later date at or before the Annual Meeting.
 A shareholder also may revoke a proxy by attending the Annual Meeting and voting in person.
 However, attendance at the Annual Meeting will not in and of itself constitute revocation of a proxy.
 All shares represented by valid proxies will be voted as specified in this Proxy Statement.

-The Enova board of directors has fixed the close of business on March 3, 1997 as the record date (the Record Date) for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
-At the close of business on the Record Date there were 116,614,314 shares of Enova Common Stock, without par value, outstanding and entitled to vote.
+The board of directors has fixed the close of business on March 3, 1997 as the record date (the Record Date) for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
+At the close of business on the Record Date there were 116,583,358 shares of SDG&E Common Stock, without par value, 1,373,770 shares of SDG&E Cumulative Preferred Stock, \$20 par value per share, and 3,040,000 shares of SDG&E Preference Stock (Cumulative), without par value, outstanding and entitled to vote.
+All outstanding shares of SDG&E Common Stock are owned by Enova Corporation (Enova).